sipbs-compbiol/Kiepas_et_al_2024_16S/README.md

 To reproduce the analyses, and phylogenetic tree using 16S sequences downloaded from SILVA, Greengenes, RDP and NCBI, please run the following scipts in this order:

 - `download_genomes.sh` - (supplementary file 17) download *Streptomyces* genomes.
-NOTE: To ensure reproductibility, we stronly recommend to verify the accession IDs provided in supplementray file 17 to confirm that no extra sequences have been included or excluded before conducting analyses.
+NOTE: To ensure reproductibility, we stronly recommend to verify the accession IDs provided in supplementary file 17 to confirm that no extra sequences have been included or excluded before conducting analyses.
 - `check_genome_status.py` - (supplementary file 17) check assembly status.
 HERE: suppresent genomes were excluded, and replaced genomes were manually downloaded from NCBI aznd provided in supplementary file 17
 - `extract_16S.py` - (supplementary file 18) extract 16S sequences from downloaded genomes
 - `filter_16S_seq.py` - (supplementary file 18) filter 16S sequences to retain genomes that exclusively contain only full-length and ambiguity symbol free 16S sequences